 Erasmus+ International Mobility

-Within the Erasmus+ program (KA131 international), TU Dortmund University students and staff can receive Erasmus+ funding under certain conditions to all Erasmus+ partner countries in the world (world regions 1-14).
+Within the Erasmus+ program (KA131 international), TU Dortmund University students and staff can receive Erasmus+ funding under certain conditions to all Erasmus+ partner countries in the world (world regions 1-14), provided that sufficient funds are available.

-The so-called "International Mobility" or "KA131 international" in the Erasmus+ program for the first time gives TU Dortmund University the possibility to award individual scholarships to students and teachers if they carry out a mobility abroad in partner countries.
+The so-called "International Mobility" or "KA131 international" in the Erasmus+ program gives TU Dortmund University the possibility to award individual scholarships to students and teachers if they carry out a mobility abroad in partner countries.

-Initially, these individual grants can only be awarded if students and teaching staff go abroad via Erasmus+ Inter-Institutional Agreements (IIA) with Great Britain or via corresponding department-wide cooperations for which an application has been submitted to the International Office in advance.
+Initially, these individual grants can only be awarded if students and teaching staff go abroad via Erasmus+ Inter-Institutional Agreements (IIA) with Great Britain or via corresponding department-wide cooperations for which an application has been submitted to the International Office in advance and approved.

 All information about this new possibility is summarized under the following points.